 A total of 6 courses will be required.
 The first three constitute the core breadth requirement.
 You must take one course from each group -- AI, Systems, and Theory -- from the courses listed below.
-The remaining three courses can be any 400 or 500-level course from any department in the University, with approval required from your academic advisor and the Director of Graduate Studies for courses outside of Computer Science.
+The remaining three courses can be any 400 or 500-level course from any department in the University, or with approval required from your academic advisor and the Director of Graduate Studies for courses outside of Computer Science.
 (Please note for Fall 2018 only: ELE 396 will also count as one of the "remaining three courses")

 Individual research areas may set additional requirements for their students; they may specify certain courses to be taken or may require that courses in excess of the departmental requirement be taken.